losizm/scamper/README.md

 `getHeaderValue()` retrieves first header value only._

 ## Message Body
-The message body is represented as `Entity`, which encapsulates content in `java.io.InputStream`.
+The message body is represented as `Entity`, which provides access to a `java.io.InputStream`.

 ### Creating Body